New Faculty and Staff

 Julia joins Key School after serving in an assistant teacher position and long-term substitute at St. John’s Parish Day School in Ellicott City, working primarily with early elementary aged students.
 Julia taught at the Calvert School as a Kindergarten assistant and substitute teacher.
 She earned a Bachelor of Music degree in voice performance at the Eastman School of Music and a Master of Music in voice performance from the Peabody Institute of Johns Hopkins University.

-Kevin has an extensive 28-year language teaching career, coming to us most recently from The Pingry School in New Jersey, and having previously taught both French and Spanish or many other independent schools in the country.
+Kevin has an extensive 28-year language teaching career, coming to us most recently from The Pingry School in New Jersey, and having previously taught both French and Spanish at many other independent schools in the country.
 He is trilingual (English, Spanish and French) and looks forward to making the rewarding daily connections, whether it is via a virtual class or an in-person conversation and believes that it is more important than ever to feel supported and to be a support to others.

 Upper School Latin Teacher